Ernakulam Junction railway station

-Ernakulam Junction railway station (also known as Ernakulam South, code: ERS) is the biggest railway station in the city of Kochi in Kerala, India.
-Controlling 376 train routes at a time, it is the busiest railway junction station in South India.
+Ernakulam Junction railway station (also known as Ernakulam South, station code: ERS) is an NSG–2 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is the main railway terminus in the city of Kochi, Kerala.
+Controlling 376 train routes at a time, it is one of busiest railway stations in South India and an important railway hub.
 At ₹158 crore in financial year 2018–19, it is the second largest in terms of passenger revenues in Kerala and the fifth largest in Southern Railway.
-It is an A1 classified station operated by the Southern Railway zone of the Indian Railways and comes under the Thiruvananthapuram railway division.
-Ernakulam Junction is also the first fully disabled-friendly railway station in India.
+Ernakulam Junction is an NSG-2 classified station operated by the Southern Railway zone of the Indian Railways and comes under the Thiruvananthapuram railway division.
+It is also the first fully disabled-friendly railway station in India.